NNPDF/pineappl/docs/cli-tutorial.md

 grid file, denoted as `<INPUT>` and a second argument `<PDFSETS>`, which determines the PDF set.
-Note that the argument has three dots, `...`, meaning that you're allowed to pass multiple PDF sets, in which case `pineappl` will perform the convolution with each PDF set, such that you can compare with each other.
+Note that the argument has three dots, `...`, meaning that you're allowed to pass multiple PDF sets, in which case `pineappl` will perform the convolution with each PDF set, such that you can compare them with each other.
 This subcommand also accepts a few optional parameters, denoted with `[OPTIONS]`.
 If you read the help message carefully, you'll notice for instance that the scale uncertainty shown previously is a 7-point variation, because the default value of `--scales` is `7`.

 ## `pineappl info`: What does this grid contain?